-Note: Results shown for 2022 are for the fourth quarter only.
+Note: Results shown for 2023 are for the fourth quarter only.

 LOM net cash flow is positive for the Corsa properties evaluated.
-The cash flows in years 2057-2061 are end-of-mine (EOM) reclamation expenditures, which are accrued over the life of the mines.
+Cash flows between years 2029 to 2034 are impacted by Capital Expenditures related to new operations startups.
+The cash flows in years 2054-2058 are end-of-mine (EOM) reclamation expenditures, which are accrued over the life of the mines.